Jefferson's Dissent in the Matter of HV, No. 06-0005 (Tex. Apr. 11, 2008)

 But even if age is a pertinent consideration, the circumstances of this case—H.V.’s youth, his Bosnian

-testified that H.V., then three months shy of his seventeenth birthday, was “very articulate and appeared well
+magistrate testified that H.V., then three months shy of his seventeenth birthday, was “very articulate and

-was near majority.
+V. was near majority.
 What if he had been six years old?
-See Barry C. Feld, Juveniles' Competence to Exercise
+See Barry C. Feld, Juveniles' Competence to

-juveniles aged sixteen and older exhibited an understanding of Miranda warnings on a par with adults, juveniles
+that while juveniles aged sixteen and older exhibited an understanding of Miranda warnings on a par with

 IV